Official websites use .gov

 • Eligible applicants are institutions of higher education, nonprofit organizations, and other organizations and/or agencies.

-• View a list of NIDILRR funding opportunities and application kits.
-Note: After clicking this link, all of NIDILRR’s funding opportunities for all of its grant programs are displayed.
-To limit the funding opportunities to Burn Model System Centers, type “burn” in the Keyword(s) text box.
-Then hit the “search button”.
+• Search Grants.gov for NIDILRR funding opportunities under the Model Systems program.
+Note: To limit the funding opportunities to Burn Model System Centers, type “burn” in the Keyword(s) text box.
+Then type 93.433 in the CFDA text box.
+Finally, left-click the “search button”.
 For Spinal Cord Injury Model System funding opportunities type “sci” in the Keyword(s) text box.
-And for Traumatic Brain Injury Model Systems, type “tbi” in the Keyword(s) text box.
+Type 93.433 in the CFDA text box. left-click the search button.
+For the Traumatic Brain Injury Model Systems, type “tbi” in the Keyword(s) text box. and 93.433 in the CFDA text box.
+Finally, left click on the Search button.

 • As a rough guideline, check the preceding link between October and April every year.